mortonfox/githubtools/README.md

 * backup\_repos.rb: Downloads all of a user's repositories.
 Produces a git bundle and a zip file for each repository.

+## Installation

+The scripts use the octokit and git Ruby gems.
+In addition, the netrc gem is recommended too, as explained in the Authentication section below.

+Thus, run the following:

+    gem install octokit git netrc

 ## Authentication

 Although githubtools will work fine without Github authentication, it won't be